cawhitworth/fuzzytracer/README.md

 ![Small example](https://raw.githubusercontent.com/cawhitworth/fuzzytracer/master/Examples/colourcube.png)

 Every so often, I get the urge to write yet another raytracer.
-This is my 2013 effort.
+This is my latest effort (started in/mostly dating from 2013).

 ##Why another one?